Interview by Meritxell Rosell

 The series Evolució (Evolution) (2013), which premiered at the Geneva Mapping Festival, is a piece that revolves around graphic and sound abstraction around evolution: a transformation, construction, and alteration of reality through time.
 The studio was also commissioned to produce different audiovisual pieces for the Spanish Pavilion at the World Expo of Korea in Yesu (2012): Deep ocean took inspiration from scientific expeditions promoted by the Spanish government in the 18th century presenting life in the deepest parts of our oceans.

 Biology was also the inspiration for a piece produced for the Ricardo Bofill Taller de Arquitectura and exhibited at the 2014 Venice Biennale.
 The piece, with the name Towards Biology, focused on ecology and social and technological aspects.

-WordsOfData (2015) is another of Aleix’s projects- this a personal one-, comprising a series of medium format pieces that, focuses on the contrast between an overload of information and the void produced by new technologies.
-Using mapping techniques he transforms data obtained from twitter depicting the words in messages in geometric figures.
+WordsOfData (2015) is another of Aleix’s projects (and this a personal one), comprising a series of medium format pieces that focuses on the contrast between an overload of information and the void produced by new technologies.
+Using mapping techniques, he transforms data obtained from Twitter, depicting the words in messages in geometric figures.

-More recently Onionlab has been exploring new territories with Virtual Reality with projects such as Sunmachine (2016) which is a piece proposes an imaginary trip around five worlds and that he presented last his last October in London.
+More recently, Onionlab has been exploring new territories with Virtual Reality with projects such as Sunmachine (2016), a piece that proposes an imaginary trip around five worlds that he presented last October in London.
 Aleix came to participate in the second event in the Nocturnal City series , this one exploring the London-Barcelona nightlife interplay.